Tapanhaz/shoonya-symbolsearch/README.md

     Now its needed to initialize symbols of the required exchanges.

-    It will not not download the symbolmaster for a exchange within the same day unless
+    It will not not download the symbolmaster for a exchange within the same day twice unless

     it is specified by using hard_refresh=True